 Have you ever wanted to take a friendship to the next level with someone?
 Keyshia shared those same feelings on this silky track off her debut album.

 Over a slow-burning instrumental, and singing with unfledged vocals, Keyshia pictures a perfect life with a friend she wants to pursue a deeper connection with.

 “If you’d be cool with me / You’ll see, that I’m all you need and all that you dream / And never would leave, you’ll be by my side forever / Swear to God we’ll grow old together, then reality would be you and me,” she sings.

 3. “Fallin Out” from the album Just Like You (2007)

 Credits: Keyshia Cole, Soulshock, K. Karlin, Tammie L. Harris (Writers); Soulshock and Karlin (Producers)

-Starting off with dramatic strings, and a sizzling sound effect, the R&B veteran dwindles out of love with a man who isn’t who she first fell in love with.
-“I remember when, I’d be with my friends / You checked on me and made time to call / But how things have changed? — now I don’t hear from you at all,” she sings.
+Starting with dramatic strings and a sizzling sound effect, the R&B veteran dwindles out of love with a man who isn’t who she first fell in love with.
+“I remember when I’d be with my friends / You checked on me and made time to call / But how things have changed? — now I don’t hear from you at all,” she sings.

 Many critics have deeded Keyshia Cole’s Just Like You album a daughter to Mary J Blige’s personal My Life album.
-This opinion holds some weight as “Fallin’ Out” slightly mirrors Rose Royce’s “I’m Goin’ Down,” which was made popular in the ‘90s by Blige.
+This opinion holds some weight as “Fallin’ Out” slightly mirrors Rose Royce’s “I’m Goin’ Down,” which Blige made popular in the ‘90s.
 Keyshia’s song, however, takes a far deeper lyrical approach than Blige’s bluesy rendition.